TV Funhouse: Production

-Programmed to air between the host segments of Saturday Night Live, TV Funhouse parodied such genres as 1950s educational films, Saturday morning Hanna-Barbera/Filmation cartoons of the 1970s and 1980s, and the 1960s stop motion holiday specials of Rankin/Bass.
-Any episodes of Saturday Night Live that has TV Funhouse in it would be listed by the announcer as "A cartoon by Robert Smigel".
+Programmed to air between the host segments of Saturday Night Live, TV Funhouse parodied such genres as 1950s educational films, Saturday morning Hanna-Barbera/Ruby-Spears/Filmation cartoons of the 1970s and 1980s, and the 1960s stop motion holiday specials of Rankin/Bass. ¨Any episode of TV Funhouse appearing on Saturday Night Live would be listed by the announcer as "A cartoon by Robert Smigel.

 The animation was produced by J.J.
 Sedelmaier Productions for its first three seasons until Wachtenheim/Marianetti Animation took over primary animation production duties.